The rates of growth in an acylindrically hyperbolic group: Lower bound of a growth rate

 \subsection{About the constants}

 From now on, there will be many constants to make the argument concrete and precise.
 In the argument we consider a sequence of generators $S_n$.
 It would be a good idea to keep in mind that there are two kinds of constants.

-The first kind is of constants that are fixed once the constants $\delta, D, M$ are given by the action:
+The first kind are those that are fixed once the constants $\delta, D(100\delta), M$ are given by the action: